RossPaterson/advent-of-code/2020/README.md

 ## [Day 23: Crab Cups](https://adventofcode.com/2020/day/23) \*\*\*\*

-The first part checks understanding the rules, while the second applies them to a much larger input.
+The first part checks understanding of the rules, while the second applies them to a much larger input.
 I tried to find a shortcut, but it seems there is none.
 I did manage to get an answer by running a naive version for five hours.
 The real solution is to use a linked list, which was in